hpcgroup/TraceR/README.md

 ```
 Follow instructions in the [Charm++ manual](http://charm.cs.illinois.edu/manuals/html/charm++/A.html).
 Replace the "charm++" target with bgampi.

-* Set the appropriate paths in tracer/Makefile.common and then:
+* Set the appropriate paths CHARMPATH, ROSS, BASE_DIR/CODES in tracer/Makefile.common and then:
 ```
 cd tracer
 make